veraiv/kanagram/README.md

   - **{url}/v1/anagrams/post**: Searches for all previously stored anagrams of the given text.

 ### Storage Options
-The application supports two configurable non persistent storage options, providing flexibility based on your deployment environment and requirements:
+The application supports different configurable non persistent storage options, providing flexibility based on your deployment environment and requirements:

 1. **Built In ConcurrentHashMap (default)**
    Used for lightweight deployments